meetjestad/mjs_gateway_configuration/README.md

     ssh -o ProxyJump=meetjestad.net:2222 root@mjs-gateway-123

-To let cdist make the same jump, you can add the following snippet to your `~/.ssh/config` file:
+To automatically let ssh jump (which also makes it easy to let cdist jump), you can add the following snippet to your `~/.ssh/config` file:

+    Host mjs-*gateway-* !*.local
+            ProxyJump meetjestad.net:2222

-    Host mjs-*-gateway-*
+    Host mjs-*gateway-*
             User root
-            ProxyJump meetjestad.net:2222

 This instructs SSH to connect through the Nuttssh server for any hostname matching the pattern (and also default to connecting as `root`), so you can just use `ssh mjs-gateway-123` to connect to a gateway through Nuttssh.
 Note that this does *not* match qualified hostnames (e.g. `mjs-gateway-123.local` will still connect directly as normal).
+The root username is applied to both local connections and connections through Nuttssh.

 With the above, settings in place, you can reconfigure any remote gateway by simply running: